tompostler/small-projects/README.md

 Specifically, this tool takes a number of seconds to progress through and then prints the current percentage towards that goal on one line in the console.
 Shows every percent regardless of how little time is set to elapse.

+## PS-Profile

+My default PowerShell profile.
+Install by running `.\setup.ps1`.
+By default:

+- Simplifies the prompt once it reaches 100 characters or is in the home directory
+- Provides some basic git prompt integration regarding the current branch and status
+- `Write-ColorSamples`, a function to iterate through and print every different `Write-Host`'s `-ForegroundColor` and `-BackgroundColor`